Oil tanker explodes in Sierra Leone, killing at least 92

 The explosion took place late Friday after a bus struck the tanker in Wellington, a suburb just to the east of Freetown.

 The mortuary at Connaught Hospital reported 92 bodies had been brought in by Saturday morning.
-About 30 severely burned victims were not expected to survive, according to staffer Foday Musa.
+About 30 severely burned victims were not expected to survive, according to Foday Musa, a staff member in the intensive care unit.

-Video obtained by The Associated Press showed a giant fireball burning in the night sky following the explosion, as some survivors with severe burns cried out in pain.
-Charred remains of the victims lay strewn at the scene awaiting transport to mortuaries.
+Injured people whose clothes had burned off in the fire that followed the explosion lay naked on stretchers as nurses attended to them Saturday.
+Hundreds of people milled outside the main gates of the mortuary and near the hospital’s main entrance, waiting for word of their loved ones.

+It was not immediately known how many people were undergoing treatment for burns because patients were taken to hospitals and clinics across the metropolitan area.

 President Julius Maada Bio, who was in Scotland attending the United Nations climate talks Saturday, deplored the “horrendous loss of life.”